EfficientViM: Efficient Vision Mamba with Hidden State Mixer based State Space Duality: Experiments

 \subsection{Analysis and Ablation studies}

 \textbf{Memory Efficiency.} Our models have a relatively large number of parameters compared to prior works.
 Yet, the memory usage of the model in the device is determined by the memory I/O during inference rather than just the number of parameters alone.
 We here analyze the peak memory usage of the networks and provide the results in~\Cref{tab:memory}.
-Despite the highest number of parameters, EfficientViM shows a competitive memory efficiency while achieving the best throughput.
+Despite the highest parameter counts, EfficientViM shows a competitive memory efficiency while achieving the best throughput.
 Notably, we observe that EfficientViM requires only about 1/3 of the peak memory usage of the models having lower parameters, \eg, EMO~\cite{zhang2023rethinking}, MobileNetV3~\cite{howard2019searching}, and FastViT~\cite{vasu2023fastvit}.
 Furthermore, the models with a relatively large number of parameters (\eg, EfficientViT, SHViT, and EfficientViM) demonstrate high throughput and low memory consumption, highlighting that the number of parameters is not a critical factor for memory and time efficiency.
-Overall, our EfficientViM achieves the best speed and performance maintaining memory efficiency. \textbf{Ablation studies.} We conduct ablation studies with EfficietViM-M2 after training 300 epochs and provide the results in~\Cref{tab:abl}.
+Overall, our EfficientViM achieves the best speed and performance maintaining memory efficiency.\\ \textbf{Ablation studies.} We conduct ablation studies with EfficientViM-M2 after training 300 epochs and provide the results in~\Cref{tab:abl}.
 First, we compare HSM-SSD with other global token mixers, by replacing them with other methods including NC-SSD~\cite{shi2024vssd} and self-attention (SA)~\cite{vaswani2017attention}.
 Considering that EfficientViM-M3 with HSM-SSD shows 77.5\% with a throughput of 11,952 (im/s), NC-SSD and SA show a poorer speed-accuracy trade-off than HSM-SSD.
 Regarding head choices, we observe that our single-head design brings significant speed-up (15703 $\rightarrow$ 17005 (im/s)) without performance degradation.
 Lastly, multi-stage fusion with hidden states (75.4\%) surpasses the accuracy of EfficientViM without fusion (75.1\%) under similar throughput.
-Note that all ablated models are placed under the Pareto front of EfficientViM as shown in~\Cref{fig:abl_main}.
-Please refer to the supplement for additional ablation studies.
+Refer to the supplement for more ablation studies.